tidepool-org/tools/groupedit/README.md

     -g, --group set group name to modify (default is team) -a, --add   add members to the group
     -d, --del   delete members from the group
+    -s, --status check and print status of the servers

     Typical usage:

         To list people in a group: